sundialr - An Interface to 'SUNDIALS' Ordinary Differential Equation (ODE) Solvers

 The package

-C library (provided by Lawerence Livermore National Security) to solver initial value problems.The package allows the system of differential equations to be written in
+sundialrprovides a way to interface with the famousSUNDIALSC library (provided by Lawerence Livermore National Security) to solver initial value problems.The package allows the system of differential equations to be written in

-interface.For sensitivities, currently, calculation of forward sensitivities for all entities with respect to all the parameters in the model is implemented in the
+Ror usingRcpp.
+Functioncvodeis used to solve initial value problems with a single initialization, but problems with multiple discontinuities in the solution can be solved using thecvsolveinterface.For sensitivities, currently, calculation of forward sensitivities for all entities with respect to all the parameters in the model is implemented in the

-function.
+cvodesfunction.
 An ability to select specific entities and parameters for which sensitivities is to be calculated will be added soon.To solve a system of differential algebraic systems, the

 As a note, since this package is under active development, the

-interfaces of both CVODE
+interfaces of both CVODE and CVODES (i.e., the

 function signatures) may change in the future versions.
 Please keep this

-mind if you intend to use sundialr
+mind if you intend to use sundialr in your applications.
+In

-near future, interface for other solvers from the C
+near future, interface for other solvers from the C library

-may also be added.
+such asIDAS and ARKODE may also be added.